-For public agencies like the City, the new discount rate took effect July 1, 2018.
+For public agencies like the City, the new discount rate would take effect July 1, 2018.
 Lowering the discount rate means employers that contract with PERS to administer their pension plans will see increases in their normal costs and unfunded actuarial liabilities.
 Active members hired after January 1, 2013, under the Public Employees' Pension Reform Act will also see their contribution rates rise.
-The three-year reduction of the discount rate will result in average employer rate increases of about 1% to 3% of normal cost as a percent of payroll for most miscellaneous retirement plans, and a 2% to 5% increase for most safety plans.
-Additionally, many PERS employers will see a 30% to 40% increase in their current unfunded accrued liability payments.
+The three-year reduction of the discount rate will result in average employer rate increases of about 1 percent to 3 percent of normal cost as a percent of payroll for most miscellaneous retirement plans, and a 2 percent to 5 percent increase for most safety plans.
+Additionally, many PERS employers will see a 30 to 40 percent increase in their current unfunded accrued liability payments.
 These payments are made to amortize unfunded liabilities over 20 years to bring the pension fund to a fully funded status over the long-term.